mctools/mcpl/tests/README.md

 the root of the repository (i.e. one level up from here), with the option `MCPL_ENABLE_TESTING=ON`, and then subsequently launch the tests via ctest.

-fixme:

-Alternatively, one can also use the developer command `ncdevtool` from the folder at `<reporoot>/devel/bin` (on unix one can inject it into the PATH by sourcing the script at `<reporoot>/devel/setup.sh`).
-With that, one can simply launch the tests via the command `ncdevtool cmake`.
-Alternatively, one can use the simplebuild (cf. https://mctools.github.io/simplebuild/) system and use the command `ncdevtool sb -t` to both build the MCPL code and launch the tests.
+Alternatively, one can also use the developer command `mcpldevtool` from the folder at `<reporoot>/devel/bin` (on unix one can inject it into the PATH by sourcing the script at `<reporoot>/devel/setup.sh`).
+With that, one can simply launch the tests via the command `mcpldevtool cmake`.

 Note that in addition to the tests here, the command `ncdevtool check` provides several fast checks of the repository based on static code inspection.